-Oh, Duck Hunt, synonymous with the NES of old.
+Oh, Duck Hunt, is synonymous with the NES of old.
 Duck Hunt was a launch game, which explains why everyone owned it.
 With the ability to use the NES zapper to shoot down ducks, this game was a technological wonder at a young age.
 Too bad you often had to place the Zapper right up against the TV screen to actually get a clear shot.

 Originally designed for the arcade, it was ported to the Sega Master System as well as Commodore 64 and the ZX Spectrum and spawned a whole slew of awesome sequels.
 It still has a tight cult fan base today and I don’t think we have seen the last of that little guy.
 What I never could work out though is where a prehistoric boy gets a skateboard.

 Paperboy may have been one of the hardest yet most loved games of the 80s.
-Delivering papers to neighbors seems easy on paper, until you realize you have dogs, puddles, and ridiculous other obstacles to avoid to make it safely to the end of a level (which less face it, rarely happened).
+Delivering papers to neighbors seems easy on paper until you realize you have dogs, puddles, and ridiculous other obstacles to avoid to make it safely to the end of a level (which lets face it, rarely happened).
 I remember loving this game but it was so dam hard I just go excited when I made it to the bike park with the jumps in.

 An arcade release for Capcom (who now creates such franchises as Resident Evil), that puts you into a plane named the “Super Ace’, with the goal of shooting down enemy planes.
-The game is a classic, and has been re-released for pretty much every major console and now enjoys its latest edition on both the Wii virtual console and the DS.
+The game is a classic and has been re-released for pretty much every major console and now enjoys its latest edition on both the Wii virtual console and the DS.